NethServer/ns8-docs/nextcloud.rst

 You can now connect Nextcloud to an existing :ref:`user domain <user-domains-section>` by selecting the domain under the ``User domain`` field.
 All users configured inside the domain will be able to access the Nextcloud installation.

-.. note::   Nextcloud update/upgrade procedure may disables the apps to avoid incompatibility problems.
+.. note::   Nextcloud update/upgrade procedure may disable the apps to avoid incompatibility problems.
             Server logs keep track of which apps were disabled.
 After a successful update/upgrade procedure you can use the Applications page to update and re-enable the apps.